-III.
+- III.
 AIR QUALITY -- Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the project:

-(a) - Conflict with or obstruct implementation of the applicable air quality plan?

-(b) - Violate any air quality standard or contribute substantially to an existing or projected air quality violation?
+Would the project: - (a) Conflict with or obstruct implementation of the applicable air quality plan?
+Answer: No impact. - (b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation?

-(c) - Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is not attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)??
+(c) - Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is not attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)?

-(d) - Expose sensitive receptors to substantial pollutant concentrations?

-(e) - Create objectionable odors affecting a substantial number of people?
+- (d) Expose sensitive receptors to substantial pollutant concentrations?
+Answer: No impact. - (e) Create objectionable odors affecting a substantial number of people?
+Answer: No Impact.